-Pumpkins are a good source of beta-carotene, proteins, iron and Vitamin C. They help in building a strong immune system.
+Pumpkins are a good source of beta-carotene, proteins, iron, Vitamin C and antioxidants.
+They also help in preventing constipation as they are rich in fibre.
+They help in building a strong immune system and have an antibacterial quality which helps in killing intestinal worms.
 As pumpkins are sweet, babies would relish it.
-You can start it when your baby is 6 months.
-Pumpkins prevent constipation as they are rich in fibre.
-They are also rich in antioxidants.
-Pumpkins’ antibacterial quality helps in killing intestinal worms.
+You can start it when your baby is six months.

-- Pumpkin – ½ cup small chopped pieces
+- Pumpkin – ½ cup peeled, small chopped pieces

 - Water – as required

 - Use running water and wash the pumpkin well.

 - Peel the skin off with a peeler.

 - Chop the pumpkin into small and equal-sized cubes.

 - Steam the chopped pumpkin cubes in a steamer for 15 minutes or until the pumpkin pieces are well cooked and soft.
 You can also pressure cook it with a cup of water.

 - Mash the cooked pumpkin well manually or blend it into a smooth paste using a blender.